LindaSt/BT-graph-creation/README.md

 1. `create_gxl_files.py`: creates the graphs as gxl files
    - **Input**:
      - `--asap_xml_files_folder`: path to the folder with the coordinates text files
-     - `--spacing-json`: optional.
-Path to json file that contains the spacing for each whole slide image.
-     It is needed to compute the distance between elements. (default is 0.242797397769517, which corresponds to level 0 for the slide scanner used in this project)
      - `--edge-definition-tb-to-l` and `--edge-definition-tb-to-tb` have the following options:
        - `radius-x`: connect elements in radius X (in mikrometer)
        - `to-X-nn`: connect to k closest elements where X is the number of neighbours